istio/community/STEERING-COMMITTEE.md

 ## Committee meetings

-The Istio Steering Committee meets weekly; currently on Tuesday mornings.
+The Istio Steering Committee meets weekly.
 Given the nature of the discussions in Steering, meetings are not currently open to the public.
 Questions around governance are listed as [issues in the community repo](https://github.com/istio/community/labels/steering-governance), and we invite your feedback there.

 ## Committee members